Leandro-Bertoluzzi/remote-cnc/README.md

 # 2. Set up your Python environment
 # Option 1: If you use Conda
-conda env create -f conda/environment-dev.yml conda activate cnc-admin-core-dev
+conda env create -f environment.yml conda activate cnc-admin-core

 # Option 2: If you use venv and pip
 $ python -m venv env-dev
 $ source env/bin/activate
-$ pip install -r pip/requirements-dev.txt
+$ pip install -r requirements-dev.txt

 # 3. Copy and configure the .env file
 cp .env.example .env